BES420/bes420/README.md

 Saves progress, exports in JSON, supports dynamic presets.
 Actively used for internal dataset preparation.

+Built from idea to working prototype in a single day.

 ---

 ### 🧠 AI Sales Assistant (internal)